Western-OC2-Lab/TRL-HPO/README.md

 Tentative code:
 This code provides the implementations of Transformer-based Reinforcement Learning Hyper-parameter Optimization (TRL-HPO), which is the convergence of transformers and
 Actor-critic Reinforcement Learning.
-All the code documentation and variable definition mirrors the content of the manuscript published in **IEEE Internet of Things Magazine** (to be published).
-The _arxiv_ file is as follows:
+All the code documentation and variable definition mirrors the content of the manuscript published in **IEEE Internet of Things Magazine**.
-I. Shaer, S. Nikan, and A. Shami, "Efficient Transformer-based Hyper-parameter Optimization for Resource-constrained IoT Environments, " *arXiv preprint arXiv:2403.12237*, 2024.

 The link to the paper (_arxiv_): https://arxiv.org/abs/2403.12237 The link to the paper (_ieee_): https://ieeexplore.ieee.org/document/10570354/